PacktPublishing/Advanced-Natural-Language-Processing-with-TensorFlow-2/install.md

 (tf23nlp) $ pip install tensorflow_datasets==3.2.1
 ```

-We will `tfds` in most of the chapters going forward.
+We will use `tfds` in most of the chapters going forward.

 ## Chapter 3 Installation Instructions